|

 Copyright: 1981

 Published in The Unknown Soldier #247, January 1981.
+The Unknown Soldier travels to the Warsaw Ghetto.

-98 The Hero Who Never Was!
 The Hero Who Never Was!

 Published by DC Comics